lakshman975/lakshman975/README.md

 ---

-Passionate **DevOps & AWS Cloud Engineer** with **3.5+ years of experience** in infrastructure automation, CI/CD, and container orchestration (Docker, Kubernetes).
+Passionate **DevOps & AWS Cloud Engineer** with over **3.5+ years of experience** in infrastructure automation, CI/CD, and container orchestration (Docker, Kubernetes).
 Skilled in Terraform, Jenkins, and GitHub Actions, delivering scalable, reliable, and efficient cloud environments.
 Dedicated to building automation-first solutions that enhance reliability and accelerate innovation.

 ---